eddinekdr/3-musketeers/bitcoin/README.md

 ### Install

-Your project can work only with the following command in the cash folder :
+Your project can work only with the following command in the BITCOIN folder :

 ? npm install